eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 ### Example: running a module

-Let's continue the example we had before where `net.example.foo` version 1.0 was published to `http://ceylon.example.net/repo`.
-Now suppose you want to run the module (possibly from another computer).
+Let's continue the example we had before where `net.example.foo` version `1.0` was published to `http://ceylon.example.net/repo`.
+Now suppose you want to actually run the module (possibly from another computer).

-If the dependencies (`com.example.bar/3.1.4` from before) can be found in the default repositories the [`ceylon run`][] command is:
+If the dependencies (`com.example.bar/3.1.4`, from before) can be found in the default repositories the [`ceylon run`][] command is:

 <!-- lang: bash -->
     ceylon run